Advancing Cancer Registry: How Technology-Enabled Operations Elevate Data Quality and Patient Care

 Modernizing a cancer registry requires more than deploying off-the-shelf tools.
 It requires purpose-built technology designed specifically for the realities of oncology data capture, abstraction, follow-up, and reporting.

 Harmony Healthcare is developing an AI-enabled oncology data platform built to transform how cancer registry work is performed.
-Our platform is designed to embed artificial intelligence directly into registry workflows that support automated casefinding, AI-assisted abstraction, intelligent follow-up tracking, and real-time reporting across integrated clinical systems.
+This technology is designed to embed artificial intelligence directly into registry workflows that support automated casefinding, AI-assisted abstraction, intelligent follow-up tracking, and real-time reporting across integrated clinical systems.
 Rather than forcing registrars to adapt to generic software, we are building technology that adapts to the way registry professionals work.

 This platform is paired with Harmony’s oncology data specialists, who ensure AI models are trained, validated, and continuously refined against real-world registry standards and accreditation requirements.
 The result is a technology-enabled registry environment that improves data quality, increases throughput, reduces manual burden, and scales sustainably as case volumes and reporting complexity grow.